hhoke/blog/IT_diaries_gradual.md

 tl;dr If you're going to do something big, warn early, often, and with increasing severity and harshness.

-This topic is particularly apt, as I recently woke up to do my morning cardio, only to discover the Youtube Music app wouldn't work, with some cryptic error.
+I recently woke up to do my morning cardio, only to discover Youtube Music displaying a cryptic error, unable to play music.
-It took me a couple minutes to figure out that my YouTube channel and account had been frozen.
+After I gave up on debugging and decided to check my email, I saw that my YouTube channel and account had been frozen.
 No concrete or transparent explanation was given.
-The feeling was one of powerlessness, betrayal, confusion, and a desire immediately download and use spotify.
+The feeling was one of powerlessness, betrayal, confusion, and a desire to immediately download and use spotify and finish my workout.
-Upon appeal, the account was reinstated completely, with many words of apology but none of explanation.
+After an appeal and several days, the account was reinstated completely, with many words of apology but none of explanation.
 I was not left with a feeling of trust.

 Big tech companies can afford to piss off customers.